jesusmares82/https-github.com-Homebrew-homebrew-php/README.md

 - If you upgraded to Mavericks 10.9.x, please also upgrade to the latest Xcode, 5.0.1 and make sure you re-install Command Line Tools: `xcode-select --install`
 - On Mavericks 10.9.x, if  `xcode-select --install` displays the error message `Can't install the software because it is not currently available from the Software Update server.`, download Command Line Tools from [Apple Developer]( https://developer.apple.com/downloads/index.action?name=Command%20Line%20Tools).
 ![Xcode 5 command line tool installation](http://i.imgur.com/BKde0XJ.jpg)
 - If you are using Xcode 4, install the `Command Line Tools`.
-If you think you have them installed, please ensure that an update of Xcode or OS X did not remove them.
+If you think you have them installed, please ensure that an update of Xcode or macOS did not remove them.
 You can verify this by launching Xcode, opening preferences, going to the Downloads tab, and clicking the `Install` button:
 ![command line tool installation](http://f.cl.ly/items/411X3k0m2O1p1U2Y0I30/Image%202012.11.15%2011:32:41%20AM.png)
 - Delete your `~/.pearrc` file before attempting to install a `PHP` version, as the pear step will fail if an existing, incompatible version exists.
 We try to detect and remove them ourselves, but sometimes this fails.
 - Run `brew doctor` and fix any issues you can.